Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras: Applications and comparison of the Ke Li and Neyman--Pearson tests

 where the infimum is indifferently over the set of orthogonal projections of $\M$, or over the set of elements $T$ of $\M$ satisfying $0\leq T \leq \id$.
 The associated relevant upper bound was also proven in \cite{ANS,JOPS} and is called the \emph{Chernoff bound}:

-Note that the Chernoff bound (with an additional lower bound, see \cite{NussbaumSzkola,JOPS}) is sufficient to prove the standard Stein's lemma and Hoeffding bounds for asymmetric hypothesis testing, see \cite{JOPS}.

-Denote by $\test\kl$ (or, again, by $\test\kl(\epsilon)$ when we need to emphasize the dependence on $\epsilon$) the test constructed in section~\ref{sec:a_general_proof} (we confess a slight inconsistency in our choice of notation, as the present $\test\kl$ is the $\L_{\test\kl}$ of section~\ref{sec:introduction}).
-A first interesting observation is that, in the case where $\M$ is commutative, or when $\varrho$ and $\varsigma$ commute, then
+Denote by $\test\kl$ (or, again, by $\test\kl(\epsilon)$ when we need to emphasize the dependence on~$\epsilon$) the test constructed in section~\ref{sec:a_general_proof} (we confess a slight inconsistency in our choice of notation, as the present $\test\kl$ is the $\L_{\test\kl}$ of section~\ref{sec:introduction}), which we call the Ke Li test.
+A first interesting observation is that, in the case where $\M$ is commutative, then the Neyman--Pearson and Ke Li test coincide in the sense that

 This can be easily seen in the finite-dimensional case, i.e.\ when $\M=\{L_X, \, X\in \cB(\cc^n)\}$ as described in section~\ref{sec:introduction} (and using the same notation).
 Using the fact that the families $(a_x)_x$ and $(b_y)_y$ are the same (up to permutation) when $\varrho$ and $\varsigma$ commute, expression \eqref{eq_pomegarho} takes the form